nurya-anwer/Bigdata-project/README.md

 9	attribute	gene_id	  All nine features have the same two mandatory attributes at the end of the record.
                           gene_id value; A globally unique identifier for the genomic locus of the transcript.
 If empty, no gene is associated with this feature. transcript_id value; A globally unique identifier for the predicted transcript.
 If empty, no transcript is associated with this feature.
 "ENSG00000223972"; gene_name "DDX11L1"; gene_source "ensembl_havana"; gene_biotype "pseudogene";

+Part-3: Indexing reference genome
+   The "star-index.sh" shell script indexes (prepares) a subset of your genome

+Part-4: Using STAR short read alignment program
+   The "star-align.sh" shell script performs the alignment of reads from sample SRR1039508 to the partial genome indexed in the previous step.
+        nohup sh star-align.sh &
+  nohup command explanation: The nohup command executes another program specified as its argument and ignores all SIGHUP (hangup) signals.
+SIGHUP is a signal that is sent to a process when its controlling terminal is closed.
+Usually, when you run a program over SSH, if your connection drops or you log out, the session is terminated, and all the processes executed from the terminal will stop.
+This is where the nohup command comes handy.
+It ignores all hangup signals, and the process will continue to run.